 Observation #6: I Experienced Mood Swings

 Retention is not a cure-all.
 It’s not a silver bullet.
 And it doesn’t make you feel good all of the time.
 However, in my experience it does make you feel more.
 I recall experiencing stronger emotions of both the good and bad variety.
 I believe that climaxing, especially when it’s not done in the context of a committed relationship, can have a numbing effect on the mind.
 All of that goes away within weeks of retaining.
 There were moments and days of high irritability.
-There were moments and days when I felt angry.
+There were moments and days of downright anger.
 I view these heightened emotions as raw expressions of my authentic self.
-Before I would have repressed them in my subconscious mind.
-There they could influence my life in subtle but powerful ways.
-While retaining, negative emotions were out in the open where I could experience, analyze, and ultimately process them fully.
+Before I would have repressed them in my subconscious mind, where they would influence my life in subtle but powerful ways.
+While retaining, negative emotions were out in the open where I could experience, analyze, and process them more fully.
 Greater emotional sensitivity was not all bad.
 Some of the biggest emotional highs of the year took place during the 100 days.

 Observation #7: I Eventually Relapsed

 Retention is a sacrifice.
-It involves forgoing instant gratification for the gratification of living better in other areas of life.
+It involves forgoing instant gratification for the medium- and long-term gratification of living better in other areas of life.
 Retention also requires self-discipline.
 It takes days and weeks to build up enough momentum to start noticing a difference.